 “Does this Reel serve to drive a core business goal, or is it just content for the sake of it?”

-As mentioned earlier, the business goal doesn’t have to be limited to sales, but it should be at least an action that could eventually lead to one.
+As mentioned earlier for how to create Reels on Instagram, the business goal doesn’t have to be limited to sales, but it should be at least an action that could eventually lead to one.

 Get started with Instagram Reels